-This game is the sequel to 2008's Valkyria Chronicles for the PlayStation 3.
-The game was released on January 21st, 2010 in Japan and on August 31st, 2010 in North America.
-The story takes place in 1937 E.C., two years after the original, in the city Ranshiel and deals with students from the Gallia Royal Military Academy who are sent to deal with an insurgency in southern Gallia.
-They are known as The Gallian Revolutionary Army, who plan on wiping out Southern Gallia's darcsen population.
+Valkyria Chronicles II is the sequel to 2008's Valkyria Chronicles that was developed for the PlayStation Portable and released in Japan by Sega on January 21st, 2010 as well as North America on August 31st, 2010.
+The story takes place in 1937 E.C., two years after the original, in the city of Ranshiel and deals with students from the Gallia Royal Military Academy who are sent to deal with an insurgency in southern Gallia.
+The insurgences are known as The Gallian Revolutionary Army, who plan on wiping out Southern Gallia's Darcsen population.

 Taking place two years after Valkyria Chronicles in 1937 EC, a rebellion has started in Gallia due to the revelation that it had been under the leadership of darcsens.
 The aristocratic Gassenarl family leads the rebellion under the direction of patriarch Gilbert and his children, Baldren, Audrey, and Dirk.

 The game opens with the main character, Avan Hardins, receiving word from Hubert Brixham that his brother, Leon, had been killed in battle.
 Unfortunately, due to the top secret nature of the mission, Brixham could offer no further information about Leon's death.
 Avan, refusing to take that as his answer, decides to join the Lanseal Royal Military Academy so he can find out what really happened to his brother.
 Once at the academy, Avan meets Cosette Coalhearth and a darcsen named Zeri.
 All three are placed in Class G - the worst class in the school.
 Avan is chosen as the representative of Class G after being derided by Juliana Everhart of Class A for not having any leadership.